 Transform Newburgh Rezone Project

-In summer 2014, the City of Newburgh rezoning process was tabled by City Council, pending further review.
-The rezoning process had been underway for a period of approximately 18 months under the leadership of the Greater Newburgh Partnership (GNP) through a generous grant from the Dyson Foundation.
-AKRF, a land use law firm, was the consultant to the project, and a broad based committee of City staff, elected officials, and representatives of the City’s land use boards and community groups had worked diligently on the project over the 18 month period.
+In 2013, the City of Newburgh began a rezoning process under the leadership of the Greater Newburgh Partnership (GNP) through a generous grant from the Dyson Foundation.
+AKRF was the consultant to the project, and a broad based committee of City staff, elected officials, and representatives of the City’s land use boards and community groups had worked diligently on the project.

 - The use of Form Based Code and the districts addressed.

 - Streamlining of the land use boards and implementation of the plan proposed by PACE University and adopted by City Council in 2013.

 - Parking – the requirement for off-street parking in all districts and implementation of adequate parking in as-built areas of the City.